 Extension request — In certain circumstances, a sponsor or investigator may request an extension to delay the standard results submission deadline.
 The request for an extension must demonstrate good cause.
 All requests must be reviewed and granted by the National Institute of Health.
 This process for review and granting of extension requests is being developed.

-Factorial assignment — A type of intervention model describing a clinical trial in which groups of participants receive one of several combinations of interventional.
-For example, all possible combinations of 4 participants receiving one pair of the four interventions of which are drug A and B, drug A and a placebo, a placebo, and drug b or a placebo and a placebo are given.
+Factorial assignment — A type of intervention model describing a clinical trial in which groups of participants receive one of several combinations of therapies or interventions.
+For example, a two-by-two factorial assignment would include four participation groups, where all possible combinations of interventions would be observed. (ie. all possible combos would be used: (1) drug A and drug B, (2) drug A and a placebo, (3) a placebo and drug B, or (4) a placebo and a placebo.)

 FDA — An agency within the U.S. Department of Health and Human Services.
 The FDA is responsible for protecting the public health by making sure that human and veterinary drugs, vaccines and other biological products, medical devices, the nation’s food supply, cosmetics, dietary supplements, and products that give off radiation are safe, effective, and secure.

-First posted — The date on which the study was first available on ClinicalTrials.gov after the National Library of Medicine quality review has been conducted.
-There is typically a delay of a few days between the date the study sponsor or investigate submitted the study record and the first posted date.
+First posted — The date on which the study was first available on ClinicalTrials.gov after the National Library of Medicine quality review was conducted.
+There is typically a delay of a few days between the date the study sponsor/investigator submits the study record and the date it is posted.

 Human subjects protection review board — A group of people who review, approve, and monitor the clinical study’s protocol.
 Their role is to protect the rights and welfare of people participating in a study such as reviewing the informed consent form.
 The group typically includes people with varying backgrounds, including a community member, to make sure that research activities conducted by an organization are completely and adequately reviewed.

 Inclusion Criteria — A type of eligibility criteria.
 These are the reasons that a person is allowed to participate in a clinical study.